 A less expensive option would be to look at a fibreglass and plasterboard option however from experience, we know this is not a long-term solution, particularly if condensation is already an issue in your conservatory.
 That is because fibreglass replacement conservatory roofs do not offer much insulation.
 This means water can easily condense on the inside of the roof, causing mould and other damage.

 The best option for most conservatories is usually an aluminium and rigid insulation panel system like the one from Green Space UK.
 These are lightweight and made to order so they fit perfectly into the frame of your conservatory roof.

 Why not take a look at how we can put a solid roof on your conservatory in the video below?

-Here at Green Space, we specialise in replacing conservatory roofs to ensure they are insulated and will help regulate the temperature all year round.
-A Green Space roof:
+Here at Green Space UK, we specialise in replacing conservatory roofs to ensure they are insulated and help to regulate the temperature all year round.
+A Green Space UK roof:

 The Green Space UK roofing system has been used on conservatories both old and new across the UK.
 With a new roof, the conservatories are warmer in the winter and cooler in the summer, thus allowing people to use their conservatories all year round and ensuring that we have lots of happy customers!